muri11as/Tails-and-TUF/Metadata-Production/README.md

 INDIVIDUAL SCRIPT INSTRUCTIONS:

+This section is desgined in guiding you when you want to edit a piece of the repository and not generate a whole new one, you would use these scripts.
 These Scripts are to be used to produce TUF metadata offline, and then uploaded/copied to the TUF server.

 	To generate new keys:
 		Run generateKeyStore.py